MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 ## Saving and recalling recent locations (Push-Location and Pop-Location)

 When changing locations, it's helpful to keep track of where you have been and to be able to return to your previous location.
-The `Push-Location` cmdlet in PowerShell creates a ordered history (a "stack") of directory paths where you have been, and you can step back through the history of directory paths using the `Pop-Location` cmdlet.
+The `Push-Location` cmdlet in PowerShell creates an ordered history (a "stack") of directory paths where you have been, and you can step back through the history of directory paths using the `Pop-Location` cmdlet.